 But you’ve probably come to a common obstacle a lot of people hit as they’re thinking about creating a community online.
 Where should you host it?
 And there are probably two names you’ve heard a lot: Mighty Networks and Facebook Groups.

 In this article, we’re going to do a side-by-side comparison of these two options to talk about which is the right place to create a thriving community: Mighty Networks or Facebook Groups.
-We’ll talk about the big things you should be thinking about as you get started on this journey towards hosting an amazing online community, and where each platform ranks for them.
+We’ll talk about the big things you should be thinking about as you get started on this journey toward hosting an amazing online community, and where each platform ranks for them.

 If you want more support in building your online community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!